Congress: Up the Ante for People With CF

 Living with a rare disease like cystic fibrosis is costly and requires expensive, specialty drugs to help manage the disease.
 A recent study published in the Journal of Cystic Fibrosis showed that despite near-universal health care coverage, 74% of people with cystic fibrosis surveyed utilized financial assistance or grant programs to cover or offset their health care costs.

 The CF Foundation recognizes the challenges insurers face managing the high cost of these life-changing therapies, and that copay assistance programs mask larger cost and affordability issues in the health care system.
 However, strategies to lower costs and spending — known as cost containment strategies — unfairly place patients in the middle of a fight that belongs among insurers, manufacturers, and pharmacy benefit managers.
-The tactics insurers often use — like accumulator and maximizer programs, or the decision to not cover a high-priced medication altogether — can result in undue financial burden for the patient.
+The tactics insurers often use, like co-pay accumulator programs, can result in undue financial burden for the patient.

-It’s time to up the ante for people with cystic fibrosis.
-Pass the PASTEUR Act and the HELP Copays Act.
+Congress: It’s time to up the ante for people with cystic fibrosis.
+Pass the PASTEUR Act today!

 Share this article